ecrc/hcorepp/README.md

 conventions, while, at the same time, takes advantages of modern C++ features, e.g., classes, namespaces, templates, exceptions, standard containers, etc.

-HCORE is part of the HiCMA project (Hierarchical Computations on Manycore Architectures (HiCMA)), which aims to redesign existing dense linear algebra libraries to exploit the data sparsity of the matrix operator.
+HCORE is part of the Hierarchical Computations on Manycore Architectures (HiCMA) project, which aims to redesign existing dense linear algebra libraries to exploit the data sparsity of the matrix operator.
 The core idea of HiCMA is to develop fast linear algebra computations operating on the underlying tile low-rank data format, while satisfying a specified numerical accuracy and leveraging performance from massively parallel hardware architectures.

 ![HCORE software stack](http://ecrc.github.io/hcorepp/artwork/github/software_stack.png)

 * * *

 ### Documentation